Jellyfin vs Plex: Best Self-hosted Media Server

 Jellyfin

-Jellyfin, on the other hand, focuses on providing core media server functionalities without any cost.
+Jellyfin, focuses on providing core media server functionalities without any cost.
 While it may lack some of the premium features available in Plex, it provides a range of features including:

 Privacy Controls

-In the digital epoch where privacy is paramount, Jellyfin shines with exceptional privacy controls.
-Being a free, open-source media server, you totally own your data.
+When it comes to privacy, Jellyfin has really good privacy controls.
+Being a free, open-source media server, you totally own your data and have control over it.
 In contrast, Plex requires you to sign up with their online account, even if you are self-hosting.
 If privacy and cost-effectiveness are your primary concerns, Jellyfin is the winner.

 Jellyfin vs Plex: Which to choose?